iterate/mikrobloggeriet/README.md

 https://mikrobloggeriet.no/

-_A collection of technical microblogs—written in Norwegian._
+_A collection of microblogs—written in Norwegian._

 Vocabulary: